-The Viking Museum Haithabu invites you to a hunting weekend on the area near the Viking houses.
-The fact that the settlers of Haithabu also went hunting is shown by the slaughterhouse waste recovered from the port of Haithabu by archaeologists.
-Bones of red deer, wild boar and roe deer have been detected.
-In addition to meat, skins, antlers and sinews were sought-after raw materials that were further processed into numerous objects.
+The hunting weekend is a real highlight on the site near the Viking houses.
+The fact that the settlers from Haithabu also went hunting is proven by the slaughterhouse waste recovered by archaeologists from the port of Haithabu: Bones of red deer, wild boar and roe deer were found.
+In addition to meat, hides, antlers and sinews were coveted raw materials that were processed into numerous objects.

-The Viking Museum Haithabu is building on this topic with numerous activities this weekend.
-Visitors are invited to watch the archers hunt with a bow and arrow.
-Meanwhile, the women prepare the seasonal stew in the kettles on the open hearth fires.
-The typical flatbread is baked in the clay oven.
-Right next door, Reinhard Erichsen lets you look over his shoulder while building a bow.
-He also demonstrates hunting techniques from the Viking Age and reports on the various uses of game in the early Middle Ages.
+We will tie into this topic this weekend.
+You are invited to learn how to use a bow and arrow from archers.
+The brave practice archery themselves.
+Right next door, Reinhard Erichsen lets you look over his shoulder while making a bow.
+He also demonstrates Viking Age hunting techniques and reports on the diverse uses of game in the early Middle Ages.

-A special attraction awaits visitors on Saturday, when master falconer Hans Newe and his colleagues provide information about the age-old technique of pickling.
-There is a special opportunity to marvel at hunting birds such as the desert buzzard and falcon up close.
+A special attraction awaits you when master falconer Hans Newe provides information about the thousand-year-old technique of falconry hunting.
+There is a special opportunity to admire hunting birds such as desert buzzards and falcons up close.